How to Create a Mobile App: A Complete Development Guide

 Paired with a freemium strategy, you can provide users with a basic version of the application for free.

-After they grow to like the app there, you can give them the option to upgrade.
+Once they’ve grown to like the app, you can offer them the option to upgrade.
 Some ideas include extra lives for a mobile game or free delivery for a food ordering app.

 Affiliate Programs